EspenAlbert/EspenAlbert/README.md

 ## Rapidfire
-- 🔭 I’m currently working on [Commit Stats](projects/commit_stats.md) a project for tracking my contributions/focus across Gitlab/ADO/Github and different languages
+- 🔭 I’m currently working on [AnkiCLI.md](projects/anki_cli.md) a cli for creating flashcards in [anki](https://apps.ankiweb.net/) to store information for long-term after taking notes
 - 🌱 I’m currently learning Spanish, Istio, and Go
 - ❓ Ask me about anything related to the Python language
 - ⚡ Fun fact: I use a [split keyboard](https://www.zsa.io/moonlander/) and always travel with a 27'' screen in the suitcase